-Recent amendments to the Construction Act propose changes to the holdbacks process in Ontario.
-While the amendments have not yet been implemented, the changes included within Bill 216 received Royal Assent on November 6, 2024.
+Recent amendments to the Construction Act (Ontario) have changed the holdbacks process in Ontario.
+The amendments, introduced through Bill 216, received Royal Assent on November 6, 2024, and are now in effect as of January 1, 2026.

 The changes to the holdbacks process were introduced to provide for greater cash flow from project owners to contractors as well as subcontractors & trades over the period of a long-term construction project lasting over one year.
-The provisions include a new annual release of holdbacks on the anniversary date which is based on the date of the signed contract.
+The updated rules include a new annual release of holdbacks, generally based on the anniversary date of the signed contract.

-Subject to any liens, owners will now need to payout holdbacks annually to contractors each anniversary date of a long-term project.
-Contractors will then have two weeks from receipt of the annual holdback release to payout holdbacks to subcontractors & trades.
+Subject to any liens, owners are now required to release holdbacks annually to contractors on qualifying long-term projects.
+Contractors then have two weeks from receipt of the annual holdback release to pay holdbacks to subcontractors and trades.

 Given the legal nature of the amendments to the Construction Act, we suggest you consult your lawyer to determine the specific implications to your construction business.